MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-excel-workbook-files.md

 - **OneDrive - Business**.
 Sign in to OneDrive for Business with the same account as Power BI for by far the most effective way to keep your work in Excel and your dataset, reports, and dashboards in Power BI in sync.
 Both Power BI and OneDrive are in the cloud, so Power BI connects to your workbook file on OneDrive about once an hour.
 If Power BI finds any changes, it automatically updates your Power BI dataset, reports, and dashboards.
 Just like with saving to a local drive, you can also use **Publish** in Excel to update your Power BI dataset and reports immediately.
 Otherwise, Power BI automatically synchronizes, usually within an hour.

 - **OneDrive - Personal**.
 If you save your workbook files to your personal OneDrive account, you get many of the same benefits as with OneDrive for Business.
-The biggest difference is that when you first connect to your file by using **Get Data** > **Files** > **OneDrive – Personal**, you need to sign in to your OneDrive with your Microsoft account, which is usually different from the account you use to sign in to Power BI.
+The biggest difference is that when you first connect to your file by using **Get Data** > **Files** > **OneDrive – Personal**, you need to sign in to your OneDrive with your Microsoft account, which might be different from the account you use to sign in to Power BI.
 When you sign in to your OneDrive with your Microsoft account, be sure to select the **Keep me signed in option**.
 Power BI can then connect to your workbook file about every hour and make sure your Power BI dataset and reports are in sync.

 - **SharePoint - Team Sites**.
 Saving your Power BI Desktop files to SharePoint Team Sites is much the same as saving to OneDrive for Business.
 The biggest difference is how you connect to the file from Power BI.
 You can specify a URL or connect to the root folder.

+<a name="one-excel-workbook--two-ways-to-use-it"></a>
 ## Import or connect to an Excel workbook
 If you save your workbook files to OneDrive for Business, you have a couple of ways to explore your data in Power BI.